sourcegraph/handbook/content/departments/engineering/job-fair.md

 ### Roles and responsibilities

-- TPMs are responsible for coordinating the cycle: sending calendar invites, reminders, organizing job fair meetings).
+- TPMs are responsible for coordinating the cycle: sending calendar invites, reminders, organizing Job Fair meetings).
 - PMs are responsible for the overal quality level of PR-FAQs (clear success criteria).
 - The prioritization team (PM/EMs/HoX/VPEng) are responsible for prioritization and staffing